 We seek to find a way to ensure that all individuals involved in the administration and management of a trust complement each other and effectively provide guidance and service to the beneficiaries and heirs with consideration of their needs in the context of the personal interrelationships within the family while adhering to the provisions set out in trust.

 Often, corporate fiduciaries demand or eventually seek total control in carrying out the trustee functions, such as the investment management and other in-house services they provide to add to their bottom line.
 Our objective is not for the individuals, advisors and/or co-trustees involved to lose control, but rather to gain more control and be able to execute their roles without being burdened by concerns over the trust administration functions.

 Often wealthy families desire a trustee willing to "delegate" certain responsibilities such as investment management (i.e., delegated trustee) or to accept direction from an Investment Committee and/or Distribution Committee (i.e., directed trustee).
-ATC is able to efficiently accommodate these scenarios with experienced and knowledgeable administrators and state-of-the-art technology.
+Argonne is able to efficiently accommodate these scenarios with experienced and knowledgeable administrators and state-of-the-art technology.

 If desired, Argonne can also serve as "full" trustee, providing a family with an all-inclusive approach to trust administration.

 Argonne Trust Company, Inc.

 Sioux Falls, SD 57106